 Cervical cancer screening

 - The U.S. Preventative Services Task Force (USPSTF) guidelines were last updated in 2018 and differ from other associations' guidelines.
-For average-risk patients (asymptomatic, immunocompetent, and normal cervical cancer screening history), they include two screening strategies depending on age:
+The American College of Obstetricians and Gynecologists (ACOG) and the Society of Gynecologic Oncology (SGO) endorse these guidelines.
+For average-risk patients (asymptomatic, immunocompetent, and normal cervical cancer screening history), they include three screening strategies depending on age:

 - Routine screening intervals for asymptomatic individuals who do not require surveillance: